 Debunking the claim of sudden death of future Social Security.

 What most people do not understand is that a problem with future financing of Social Security cannot be solved by spending a lot of money now, before the money is actually needed.
-Money that is paid to social security recipients must always be collected very near the same time it is needed.
-I will soon explain why the economy requires that.
+Money that is paid to social security recipients is always collected very near the same time it is needed, often described as “pay as you go.”
+This essay explains why.

 That didn’t work out too well; but if only one person decided to do this, everything would have been (almost completely) fine.
 Suppose in 2023 only ONE family decided to temporarily retire (for a year) in 2025.
 In 2024 they would save the relatively small money amount, $80K for themselves needed in 2025, and put this in a lockbox, which would have only a very slight effect on the economy—though it still would have the effect that $80K worth of goods/services would not be sold—somewhere that much would be left unsold in inventory in an economy of $20T.
 Then they could retire in 2025 and spend their money, which would hardly be noticed—except that there would be a little more demand for that year than was produced.
 Maybe prices would go up by .00001% as a result.
 No one would notice this tiny inflation.
 This shows that for very few people, it could make sense to save money in this way for retirement.
 But if the number were large, there would be lack of economic demand in the year it was saved, and lack of supply in the year it was needed for retirement.